"Winnie, The Snow Ghoul" isn't the friendliest of snow girls. You see, she's a ghoul. She's a snow ghoul.

 "Winnie, The Snow Ghoul" is a 6" primitive warm & natural cloth body snow girl ornament.
 She has an embroidered face with black embroidered eyes, eyebrows, nose, embroidered ghoulish mouth and blushed cheeks.
 She is coffee stained throughout.

 She has thick and straight yarn hair along the side seams of her head with the back left bald.
 She is wearing her favorite fringed dress.
 Her apron is a mixture of lace trim and embroidered ribbon band that is wrapped around her waist.
 A fringed flannel scarf is wrapped around her neck.

 Winnie hopes that her ghoulish appearance doesn't scare anyone off.
 She'd just love to come to your house.
 Do you dare let her?

-To view and download my free e-pattern please CLICK HERE.
-You'll be brought to Google Drive where you can view our free e-pattern.
-Then just download our free .pdf e-pattern by clicking on the down arrow in the top center.
+To view and download my free e-book please CLICK HERE.
+You'll be brought to Google Drive where you can view my free e-book.
+Then just download my free .pdf e-book by clicking on the down arrow in the top center.

 For more information on all my free e-patterns, e-printables and e-books please CLICK HERE.

 However, you may link to my website(s)/blog(s) and the individual page(s)/blog post(s) (including 1 picture) but do not copy, reprint or duplicate my website(s)/blog(s) or individual page(s)/post(s) without my permission.

 Items made from Linda Walsh Originals Products are intended for personal use for fun or small scale personal and business profit as long as you credit us with the design.
 Large scale commercial use (i.e. mass production) of items made from Linda Walsh Originals products are by permission only.